sulu/docs/system-requirements/400-contacts/general.md

 **Definition:**

 The system shall store all contacts with its role in a centralized data repository.
-By default the following standard contact roles shall be implemented:
+By default the following standard contact user roles shall be implemented:

 * User (registered sulu user)
 * Client (registered shop client)